pawarrchetan/docker-python-app/README.md

 # Development

 ## Prerequisites
-* Install Docker desktop or Docker for Linux on your local system
+* Install Docker Desktop or Docker for Linux on your local system
 * Python3.7 or higher
+* `pip` installer for python

 ## Steps